 And yet, there are many different styles of conscious leadership.

 Good shepherds rescue sheep that have become stuck in a crevasse or wandered away from the flock.
 They make sure their sheep are watered, fed, and returned safely to their fold at night.
 They keep watch and protect their flock from wolves and other predators.
 They are tireless, caring, responsible leaders, subject to the stresses of wind and weather, predators and wild, rugged landscapes.
-Leadership in shepherd mode can be a lonely business.
+Leadership in shepherd mode can be a lonely and exhausting business.

-The steward is a leader who considers the people and places in his care a sacred trust.
+The steward is a leader who considers the people and places in her care a sacred trust.
 A good steward serves as a trustee to his or her master.
 The master may be a person, or an organization, agency or even a country.
 Or the steward might be accountable to Nature, or God or to a vision of possibility.

 The steward’s care might be for children and a family; or a place, a business, an organization or a creative gift, such as artistic genius or a flair for cooking.
 The steward-leader pays close attention to the needs of what’s been entrusted to her, and shapes her leadership to meet those needs.

-In our human world, angel-leaders are those who carry a vision for a particular creation-a painting or a book; a nation or an NGO.
+In our human world, angel-leaders are those who carry a vision for a particular creation — a painting or a book; a nation or an NGO.
 Angel-leaders create a space in which that vision can unfold.
-Good teachers are angels, in this tradition of leadership-they hold a vision of who their students can be, and make a safe space for them to grow into their potential.
+Good teachers are angels, in this tradition of leadership — they hold a vision of who their students can be, and make a safe space for them to grow into their potential.
 Good mothers and fathers, artists, entrepreneurs and, yes, politicians, are angel-leaders too.
 Angel-leaders don’t impose an ideology or agenda.
 Rather, they lead by being bearers of a vision, and holders of the space for its unfolding.

 In reality, of course, we all draw on each of these forms of leadership, and many more.